DamengRandom/tipify/git-tips-one.md

 ``` js
 -u: `-u` means `--set-upstream`, eg: `git push -u origin master`
 ```
-git push origin HEAD: A handy way to push the current branch to the same name on the remote.
+`git push origin HEAD`: A handy way to push the current branch to the same name on the remote.

 git push origin HEAD:master: Push the current branch to the remote ref matching master in the origin repository.
 This form is convenient to push the current branch without thinking about its local name.

-4. -- How to combine old commits into 1 commit before merge (Squash):
+4. -- How to combine old commits into 1 commit before merge (Equivalent with `Squash`):

 ``` js
 `git reset --soft the-commit-hash-before-the-first-commit-for-this-branch`